austin-alberd/Blackjack-Simulation-Framework/README.md

 Note: you must add a minimum of 2 players.
 1 must be the dealer and any others can be anything.

 ### Setup: Defining Player Strategies
 This is the hardest part of setting up this framework.
 If a player is not given a strategy they will be given the house strategy by default (Hit on anything lower than 16).
 Strategies are represented as dictionaries.
 Here is an example.
+If you do not want to hit or stand at all based on a certain total (i.e. `soft_hit`) just keep the array empty.

 ```json
 {